| Gray's Harbor SightingAugust 7, 1969

 Use Doctrine of International Copyright Law as educational material

-financial gain.
+without benefit of financial gain.
 This proviso is applicable throughout the entire website

 at www.bigfootencounters.com